nulogy/vorpal/README.md

 1. No lazy loading of associations.
 This might sound like a big deal, but with [correctly designed aggregates](http://dddcommunity.org/library/vernon_2011/) it turns out not to be.
 1. No managing of transactions.
 It is the strong opinion of the authors that managing transactions is an application-level concern.
 1. No support for validations.
 Validations are not a persistence concern.
-1. Has a dependency on ActiveRecord.
-1. No facilities for doing arbitrary queryies against the DB.
-1. No callbacks.
+1. No AR-style callbacks.
+Use Infrastructure, Application, or Domain [services](http://martinfowler.com/bliki/EvansClassification.html) instead.

 ## Constraints
 1. Persisted entities must have getters and setters for all persisted fields and associations.
 They do not need to be public.